rhythm1950/Covid-19-Dashboard/README.md

 # Covid-19 Dashboard
 This is a website of Covid-19 Dashboard.
-I have developed it using HTML, CSS, React.js, API.
+I have developed it using HTML, CSS, Bootstrap, React.js, API.

 ### Deployment
 | Environment | Link |